Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Forward Model

-To create surrogate experimental results, we contaminate our propagation factor measurements with ``severe'' electronic sensor noise using additive Gaussian white noise: $\mathcal{N}(0, \sigma); \ \sigma = 0.1||x||_\infty$, where standard deviation is 0.1 times the absolute value of the largest propagation factor from a given measurement array.
-However, it is noted that we train with more precise sensors than in testing (discussion in Section 3.4).
+To create surrogate experimental results, we contaminate our propagation factor measurements with ``severe'' electronic sensor noise using either additive Gaussian white noise or pink noise.
+Noise is generated using MATLAB's \texttt{dsp.colorednoise} function, which generates colored noise with power spectral density of $1/|f|^\beta$, where $\beta$ corresponds to the inverse frequency power (\textit{e.g.} $\beta = 0$ for Gaussian white noise, $\beta = 1$ for pink noise), and then applies a color filter if $\beta \neq 0$.
+The noise is scaled using $\sigma = 0.1||x||_\infty$, where sigma is 0.1 times the absolute value of the largest propagation factor from a given measurement array for white noise and $\sigma /1.6$ for pink noise.
+The factor 1.6 has been arrived at through a statistical analysis of pink and white noise contaminated signals, so as to result in second moment properties (variance) that are the same between the two, different noise models.